rock-core/rock-core.github.io/documentation/data_processing/stream_aligner_runtime.md

 ---
 section: Data Processing
-title: "  ... at Runtime"
+title: "  ... at runtime"
 sort_info: 120
 ---
 At runtime, components that are using the stream aligner behave more or less